rbms-bsc/DCRMR/_pages/General-Rules/Transcription.md

 ><CITE>Libres, libertad de cultos, libertad de palabra, libres de miseria, libres de temor</CITE>
 >(*Comment*: Commas added to represent breaks indicated by poster’s lettering style and word placement.)

 <a name="0.5.31.4">0.5.31.4</a> **Punctuation integral to words and compound words**.
 Generally transcribe integral punctuation as it appears on the source (e.g., printers’ or night-club).
 Do not add or omit punctuation integral to the spelling of words and compound words.
-Apply the following subinstructions, as appropriate:
+Apply the following sub, as appropriate:
 * [Apostrophes](/DCRMR/general-rules/Transcription/#0532-apostrophes) (see [0.5.32.1](/DCRMR/general-rules/Transcription/#0.5.32.1))
 * [Hyphens](/DCRMR/general-rules/Transcription/#0533-hyphens) (see [0.5.33.1](/DCRMR/general-rules/Transcription/#0.5.33.1))
 * [Punctuation within roman numerals](/DCRMR/general-rules/Transcription/#0534-punctuation-within-roman-numerals) (see [0.5.34.1](/DCRMR/general-rules/Transcription/#0.5.34.1))
 * [Punctuation substituting for letters](/DCRMR/general-rules/Transcription/#0538-punctuation-substituting-for-letters) (see [0.5.38.1](/DCRMR/general-rules/Transcription/#0.5.38.1))
 * [Punctuation indicating an abbreviation](/DCRMR/general-rules/Transcription/#05385-punctuation-indicating-an-abbreviation) (see [0.5.385.1](/DCRMR/general-rules/Transcription/#0.5.385.1))

-<a name="0.5.31.5">0.5.31.5</a> **Nonnormalized transcription**. *Optionally*, transcribe all punctuation as it appears on the source, with the exception of those marks covered in the following subinstructions:
+<a name="0.5.31.5">0.5.31.5</a> **Nonnormalized transcription**. *Optionally*, transcribe all punctuation as it appears on the source, with the exception of those marks covered in the following sub:
 * [Ellipses](/DCRMR/general-rules/Transcription/#0535-ellipses) (see [0.5.35.1](/DCRMR/general-rules/Transcription/#0.5.35.1))
 * [Square brackets](/DCRMR/general-rules/Transcription/#05355-square-brackets) (see [0.5.355.1](/DCRMR/general-rules/Transcription/#0.5.355.1))
 * [Virgules](/DCRMR/general-rules/Transcription/#0536-virgules) (see [0.5.36.1](/DCRMR/general-rules/Transcription/#0.5.36.1))